oliviernam/DevOps-Training-intermediate/README.md

 ./start.sh
 ```

-Otherwise use the cloud shells of the provides (beware of the timeouts!) or use you own environment.
+Otherwise use the cloud shells of the providers (pay attention to the timeouts!) or use you own environment.